farhanoxg/Farhan3439A/README.md

 currently_learning: JS

-2023 Goals: Create 10+ Projects and learn at least a new Technologies.
+2023 Goals: Create 10+ Projects and learn at least a new Technology.

 hobbies: Gaming, Music
 ```